slu-dss/meta-analysis/README.md

 ===========================================================

 ## Overview
-This is the repository for Cort Rudolph's brownbag on meta-analysis using `R`.
+This is the repository for Cort Rudolph's brownbag session on meta-analysis using `R`. **This is an upcoming seminar - please see [our website](https://slu-dss.github.io/news/metaanalysis/) for details and a link to RSVP!**

 ### Repository Contents
 This repository contains files for: